kosi-libs/Kodein/README.md

 Kodein: Kotlin Dependency Injection
 ===================================

-Kodein is a very simple and yet very useful Dependency Injection container.
+Kodein is a very simple and yet very useful dependency retrieval container.
 It's feature set is very small, making it very easy to use and configure.

 Kodein allows you to: